benlubas/neorg-interim-ls/README.md

 ## Usage

+This plugin can be used just like any other LSP:
 - rename a heading: done with `:h vim.lsp.buf.rename()`
 - rename/move a file: handled by `willRename` which is supported by some file manager plugins such as [Oil.nvim](https://github.com/steavearc/oil.nvim)

+Additionally, there are Neorg commands that that can accomplish the same things (though they are less convienient):
+- `:Neorg lsp rename file`
+- `:Neorg lsp rename heading`